Bishop Gates was ordained and consecrated a bishop on Sept. 13, 2014, and is the 16th bishop of the Diocese of Massachusetts.

 August 30, 2007

-Bishop Harris was consecrated in January 2003, and serves as a suffragan (assisting) bishop alongside the diocesan bishop, M. Thomas Shaw, SSJE.
+Bishop Harris was consecrated in January 2003, and serves as a suffragan (assisting) bishop alongside the diocesan bishop, the Rt.
+Rev. Alan M. Gates.

 She is the past vice chair of the Church Pension Fund Board of Trustees and has served on the Board of Directors of CREDO (a national resource program fostering Episcopal Church clergy leadership and wellness) and the Steering Committee of Bishops Working for a Just World.
 She currently serves on the House of Bishops Pastoral Development Committee.
 In the Diocese of Massachusetts she is vice president of Episcopal City Mission, and she is the president of the Massachusetts Council of Churches.